ThomasSiegmund/D3TableFilter/vignettes/introduction.Rmd

 # Coloring

 Color can greatly enhance the perception especially of numerical values in tables.
 One of the driving forces in the development of D3TableFilter was the need for smooth, heatmap-like colors in tables.
 The D3.js library provides powerful mechanisms to map data to colors.
 I has support for simple linear color scales, but also logarithmic scales and ordinal scales (including the famous [ColorBrewer](http://colorbrewer2.org/) scales).
 D3TableFilter allows to make use of this for cell backgrounds as well as for the text color. *D3TableFilter* tries to provide the full D3.js tool set for colour scales, at the cost of exposing R programmers to the D3 javascript code.
-The following code sniplet for example could be used to colour cell the first column (```col_1```) in a table.
+The following code sniplet for example could be used to colour cell the second column (```col_1```) in a table.
 Given a range of cell values between 0 and 200 (```.domain([0, 200])```) the cell background would be colored in white to blue (```.range(["white", "blue"])```) according to the cells numeric value.

 ```r